psychemedia/middle-english-romances/sir-isumbras.md

 He gafe the lady ane ansuare,
 And one his knee hym sett;
 And a fulle nobille tale ther tille hir he tolde,
-" My wyfe was for this golde solde,
+"My wyfe was for this golde solde,
 Myselfe was fulle sare bett!"
 And downe than knelide the lady byfore his face,
 And sayde, " Welecome, my lorde syr Ysambrace!"